top of page

 Genesis

-The origin from which each of us emerges sculpted from a modern instance of an ancient tradition.
+The origin from which each of us emerges sculpted from a contemporary expression of an ancient tradition.

 In the warp and weft of time, she was always there.